 The measures necessary to minimise the risk of spread of infection rely on everyone in the industry taking responsibility for their actions and behaviours.
-Please encourage an open and collaborative approach between work procurement & admin staff.
+Please encourage an open and collaborative approach between work.

-SSW1: Safe system of work for working in an office environment during COVID-19
+SSW1: Safe system of work for working in an office environment during Covid-19